Container

 Important

 Prefer constructor-based dependency injection over calling get directly.
-Use get as an escape hatch for advanced
+Use get in advanced

 scenarios like dynamic service lookup or when working with framework integration code.